modelscope/AdaFlow/docs/plugin.md

 flow_modelscope_pipeline is a plugin to run modelscope pipeline and produce result data.

-This plugin pulls and infers models from [ModelScope](https://modelscope.cn/home), and attaches results as new GstFLOWJSONMeta instance to passed buf.
+This plugin pulls and infers models from [ModelScope](https://modelscope.cn/home), and attaches results as new GstFLOWJSONMeta instance to passed buffer.

 flow_modelscope_pipeline gets the model task with ```task```, gets the model id with ```id``` and attaches results to the GstBuffer with keyword ```meta-key```.